NextCenturyCorporation/mcs-pipeline/README.md

 ./aws_scripts/run_eval.sh baseline scenes/subset/
 '''

+#### Eval test configuration

+When running test evals, its useful to know where the files will be uploaded and not override existing evals.
+These are determined by properties configs/mcs_config_<MODULE>_level2.ini

+Setting the s3_folder to have a suffix of -test is a good idea.
+I.E. s3_folder=eval-35-test will

+The S3 file names are generated partially by the 'team' and 'evaluation_name' properties.
+Prefixing 'evaluation_name' with your initials or a personal ID can make it easier to find your files in S3.
+I.E evaluation_name=kdrumm-eval375

+For any files to be uploaded to S3, 'evalution' needs to be set to 'true'

+#### Script Overview

 This script performs the following actions:
 * Start a Ray cluster based on the autoscaler/ray_<MODULE>_aws.yaml file
 * Generates a list of scene files and rsyncs that to the head node